 Jump to:

-Why this paper butterfly craft is so much fun
+🦋Why this paper butterfly craft is so much fun

-- Easy for kids to make
+- Easy for kids to make - since it just uses a few simple supplies.
+No scissors!

-- Fun spring decorations
+- Fun way to celebrate spring

-Place the cupcake wrappers side by side, so they slightly overlap in the center.
+STEP 3: Place the cupcake wrappers side by side, so they slightly overlap in the center.

-Now comes the final step (I told you this craft was easy!) - clip the clothespin in the center of the cupcake wrappers and fluff each wrapper to create wings.
+STEP 4: Clip the clothespin in the center of the cupcake wrappers and fluff each wrapper to create wings.

 Try creating numerous cupcakes using different colored wrappers to add interest.